StelianMorariu/Pawz/README.md

 ## Testing

-[Not implemented]
+- implemented Unit Tests to check that the ViewModels send the correct ViewStates to the views

-- given the implemented architecture and render options(deterministic view states) the most valuable tests would be to verify that errors in the data layer are propagated correctly as domain errors
+- implemented Unit Test to check that the repository will only emit the expected data or a PawzError
--  for ViewModel, the tests would be relatively simple and you would just need to check that the correct view states are produced
+- implemented Unit Test to check that the custom call adapter factory correctly wraps errors in PawzError(**DogApiServiceTest**)
--  UI tests would also be relatively simple, except for MotionLayout which
+-  TODO: UI tests

 ## Improvements